 A majority of our revenue and many of our expenses are recognized outside of the United States, except for inventory purchases, which are primarily transacted in U.S. dollars from vendors in the United States.
 The local currency of each of our subsidiaries' primary markets is considered the functional currency.
 All revenue and expenses are translated at weighted-average exchange rates for the periods reported.
 Therefore, our reported revenue and earnings will be positively impacted by a weakening of the U.S. dollar and will be negatively impacted by a strengthening of the U.S. dollar.
-Given the large portion of our business derived from Japan, South Korea and Mainland China, any weakening of these currencies negatively impacts reported revenue and profits, whereas a strengthening of these currencies positively impacts our reported revenue and profits.
-Given the uncertainty of exchange rate fluctuations, it is difficult to predict the effect of these fluctuations on our future business, product pricing and results of operations or financial condition.
+Given the large portion of our business derived from Japan, South Korea and Mainland China, any weakening of these currencies negatively impacts reported revenue and profits, whereas a strengthening of these fluctuations on our future business, product pricing and results of operations or financial condition.

 Foreign exchange risk is managed in certain jurisdictions through the use of foreign currency debt.
 Portions of our Japanese yen borrowings have been designated, and are effective as, economic hedges of the net investment in a foreign operation.
 Accordingly, foreign currency transaction gains or losses due to spot rate fluctuations on these debt instruments are included in foreign currency translation adjustment within other comprehensive income.
-Included in the cumulative translation adjustment are \$2.8 million and \$7.9 million of pretax net gains for the three- and six-month periods ended June 30, 2013 and \$0.7 million and \$1.7 million of pretax net gains for the three- and six-month periods ended June 30, 2013, respectively from Japanese yen borrowings.
+Included in the cumulative translation adjustment are \$(0.5) million pretax net losses and \$7.5 million of pretax net gains for the three- and nine-month periods ended September 30, 2013 and \$(1.8) million and \$(0.2) million of pretax net losses for the three- and nine-month periods ended September 30, 2012, respectively from Japanese yen borrowings.

 Additionally, we may seek to reduce our exposure to fluctuations in foreign currency exchange rates through the use of foreign currency exchange contracts and through intercompany loans of foreign currency.
 We do not use derivative financial instruments for trading or speculative purposes.
 We regularly monitor our foreign currency risks and periodically take measures to reduce the impact of foreign exchange fluctuations on our operating results.
-At June 30, 2013 and 2012, we held forward contracts designated as foreign currency cash flow hedges with notional amounts totaling approximately 2.9 billion Japanese yen (\$29.2 million as of June 30, 2013) and approximately 3.7 billion Japanese yen (\$46.3 million as of June 30, 2012), respectively, to hedge forecasted foreign-currency-denominated intercompany transactions.
-Because of our foreign exchange contracts at June 30, 2013, the impact of a 10% appreciation or 10% depreciation of the U.S. dollar against the Japanese yen would not represent a material potential loss in fair value, earnings or cash flows against these contracts.
+We held forward contracts designated as foreign currency cash flow hedges with notional amounts totaling approximately 3.0 billion Japanese yen (\$30.5 million as of September 30, 2013) and 6.0 million euros (\$8.1 million as of September 30, 2013) to hedge forecasted foreign-currency-denominated intercompany transactions; and at December 31, 2012, we held approximately 1.9 billion Japanese yen (\$21.9 million as of December 31, 2012) and no euros.
+Because of our foreign exchange contracts at September 30, 2013, the impact of a 10% appreciation or 10% depreciation of the U.S. dollar against the Japanese yen would not represent a material potential loss in fair value, earnings or cash flows against these contracts.
 This potential loss does not consider the underlying foreign currency transaction or translation exposures to which we are subject.